Isaiah 54 – The Restoration of Israel, the Wife of the LORD

 3. (7-8) God explains His restoration of Israel.

 a.
-For a mere moment I have forsaken you: God never really forsook Israel; yet He recognizes that they feltforsaken.
-God says, “for a mere moment I allowed you to feel that I have forsaken you.”
+For a mere moment I have forsaken you: God never really forsook Israel, yet He recognized that they feltforsaken.
+God said, “for a mere moment I allowed you to feel that I have forsaken you.”

 c.
 I hid My face from you for a moment; but with everlasting kindness I will have mercy on you: The contrast is between the moment of feeling forsaken and the everlasting nature of the kindness that will come.
 When we feel tried and forsaken, we should recognize that it is just for a moment, and the everlasting blessing will certainly come.

 1. (9-10) A promise to never forsake Israel.